sulphatet/transfer_learning/README.md

 # Transfer Learning
-## We demonstarte why first few layers are frozen during the initial epochs of transfer learning.
+## We demonstrate why the first few layers are frozen during the initial epochs of transfer learning.